ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

 Click on this link to download the [spreadsheet template](https://github.com/ImperialCollegeLondon/safedata_validator/blob/feature/docs_update/docs/data_providers/data_format/Template.xlsx) containing the required worksheets, labels and headers.
-You can also look at existing published datasets (from the SAFE project) to see how the format is used:
+You can also look at existing published datasets, such as those from the SAFE Project, to see how the format is used:

 - [https://safeproject.net/datasets/view_datasets](https://safeproject.net/datasets/view_datasets)
 - [https://zenodo.org/communities/safe/](https://zenodo.org/communities/safe/)